3 Ways to Motivate Employees and Make them Stay! Pick your Style

 Read on to understand each one and find the right fit for your organization.

-What is Theory X of Motivation?
+What is Theory X of Employee Motivation?

 demotivated theory X